Henry Rollins: Books and audiobooks

 Rollins has written a variety of books, including Black Coffee Blues, Do I Come Here Often?, The First Five (a compilation of High Adventure in the Great Outdoors, Pissing in the Gene Pool, Bang!, Art to Choke Hearts, and One From None), See a Grown Man Cry, Now Watch Him Die, Smile, You're Traveling, Get in the Van, Eye Scream, Broken Summers, Roomanitarian, and Solipsist.

-For the audiobook version of the 2006 novel World War Z Rollins voiced the character of T. Sean Collins, a mercenary hired to protect celebrities during a mass panic caused by an onslaught of the undead.
-Rollins' other audiobook recordings include 3:10 to Yuma and his own autobiographical book Get in the Van, for which he won a Grammy Award.
+For the audiobook version of the 2006 novel World War Z, Rollins voiced the character of T. Sean Collins, a mercenary hired to protect celebrities during a mass panic caused by an onslaught of the undead.
+Rollins' other audiobook recordings include 3:10 to Yuma and his own autobiographical book, Get in the Van, for which he won a Grammy Award.

+In early 2005, with his weekly show on hiatus, Rollins posted playlists and commentary on-line; these lists were expanded with more information and published in book form as Fanatic! in November 2005.
+In 2007 and 2008, Rollins published Fanatic!
+Vol. 2 and Fanatic!
+Vol. 3, respectively.

+Rollins continued to take notes of the music featured on his show, and wanted to preserve them in book form along with scans of set lists, flyers and other music-related materials he had been collecting since the 70s.
+These volumes Stay Fanatic!!!
+Vol. 1, Stay Fanatic!!!
+Vol. 2 and Stay Fanatic!!!
+Vol. 3 were published in 2018, 2021 and 2022, respectively.

 Online journalism

 In September 2008, Rollins began contributing to the "Politics & Power" blog at the online version of Vanity Fair magazine.
 Since March 2009, his posts have appeared under their own sub-title, Straight Talk Espresso.
 His posts consistently criticize conservative politicians and pundits, although he does occasionally target those on the left.
 In August 2010, he began writing a music column for LA Weekly in Los Angeles.
-In 2012, Rollins began publishing articles with The Huffington Post and alternative news website WordswithMeaning!.
+In 2012, Rollins began publishing articles with HuffPost and alternative news website WordswithMeaning!
 In the months leading up to the 2012 United States Presidential election, Rollins broadcast a YouTube series called "Capitalism 2012", in which he toured the capital cities of the US states, interviewing people about current issues.

 Spoken word

-Rollins also has toured all over the world doing spoken word performances and his shows frequently last for over three hours.
-His spoken word style encompasses stand-up comedy, accounts of experiences he's had in the world of music and during his extensive travels around the globe, self-deprecating stories about his own shortcomings, introspective recollections from his own life (such as the death of his friend, Joe Cole), commentaries on society and playful, sometimes vulgar, anecdotes.
+Since the 1980s, Rollins has toured around the world doing spoken word performances and his shows frequently last for over three hours.
+His spoken word style encompasses stand-up comedy, accounts of experiences he has had in the world of music and during his extensive travels around the globe, self-deprecating stories about his own shortcomings, introspective recollections from his own life (such as the death of his friend, Joe Cole), commentaries on society and playful anecdotes.
+"The talking shows are more demanding, because it's only me on stage", Rollins explained in regards to his spoken word shows.
+"It's like comparing surgery with construction – one requires super concentration and the other is just physical."